nik1031/Quant-Project-Portfolio/README.md

 1) Project made after Chapter 1: Machine Learning for Trading
 <br>"Getting Stock Data from Yahoo Finance via Pandas_Datareader & Plotting with Plotly"
+<br> This project goes throug the following steps:
+  a)